 (a) Step 1 - Departmental Review.
 Any employee claiming to have a grievance may discuss the complaint with such management official in the department where employed as the department head may designate.
 If the issue is not resolved within the department within twenty (20) working days from the day of presentation or if the employee elects to submit the grievance directly to the Union recognized as the representative of that employee's classification, or if the employee/Union official notifies the Director of Human Resources, in writing, that a grievance exists, the procedure hereinafter specified may be invoked.
+An email will suffice as a formal submission of a Step one (1) Grievance.
+The Union agrees to state in the subject line of the email "Grievance."

-(b) Step 2 - Director of Human Resources Review.
-If the employee is not satisfied with the response at Step one (1), then the employee may appeal the grievance to the Director of Human Resources within twenty (20) calendar days of the receipt of written response at Step one (1).
-Such appeal must state with particularity: 1) the specific policy, rule, or provision which is alleged to have been violated; 2) the statement of facts comprising the violation; and 3) the requested remedy.
+- (b) Step 2 Director of Human Resources Review.
+If the employee is not satisfied with the response at Step one (1), then the employee may appeal the grievance to the Director of Human Resources within twenty (20) working days of the receipt of written response at Step one (1).
+Such appeal must state with particularity: 1) the specific policy, rule or provision which is alleged to have been violated; 2) the statement of facts comprising the violation; and 3) the requested remedy.
 The Union may file and process grievance(s) on behalf of the specifically named employee.
-The Director of Human Resources shall have twenty (20) working days (in which the Human Resources Office is open) to investigate the issues, meet with the complainant, and attempt to reach a satisfactory resolution of the problem.
-No grievance may be processed under the following two (2) paragraphs which has not first been filed and investigated in accordance with this paragraph, except for the resolution of compensation complaints.

-(c) Step 3 - Arbitration.
-If the parties are unable to reach a mutually satisfactory accord on the grievance at Step two (2) within twenty (20) calendar days either the Union or the City may require that the grievance be referred to an impartial arbitrator mutually selected by the parties, or if the parties are unable to mutually agree, from a list of seven (7) arbitrators provided by the State Conciliation Service.
+The Director of Human Resources shall have twenty (20) working days to investigate the issues, meet with the complainant, and attempt to reach a satisfactory resolution of the problem.
+No grievance may be processed under the following two (2) paragraphs which has not first been filed and investigated in accordance with this paragraph, except for the resolution of compensation complaints. - (c) Step 3 Arbitration.
+If the parties are unable to reach a mutually satisfactory accord on the grievance at Step two (2), within twenty (20) calendar days either the Union or the City may require that the grievance be referred to an impartial arbitrator mutually selected by the parties, or if the parties are unable to mutually agree, from a list of seven (7) arbitrators provided by the State Conciliation Service.
 The arbitrator shall be chosen by the alternative strike method, with first choice being determined by lot.
 The fees and expenses of the arbitrator and of a court reporter shall be shared equally by both parties.
-Each party, however, shall bear the cost of its own presentation, including preparation and post hearing briefs, if any.

-(d) Effect of Decision.
+Each party, however, shall bear the cost of its own presentation, including preparation and post hearing briefs, if any. - (d) Effect of Decision.
 Decisions of arbitrators on matters properly before them shall be final and binding on the parties hereto except as provided otherwise herein.